ehrpg/qstar/docs/index.md

 Worlds, etc.

-It aims to provide an RPG system that's usable for any kind of play and for any setting such as medieval, fantasy, modern or even sci-fi settings.
+It aims to provide an RPG system that's usable for any kind of play and for any setting such as medieval, fantasy, modern, sci-fi settings or even a combination of any of these.

 ## Prerequisites